-Biden did not respond to one question asking him about what he is thankful for.
-He responded, “The people I’m standing next to are what I’m thankful for.”
+Biden did not respond to one question asking him about what he is grateful for.
+He said, “The people that I live next to are what i am grateful for.”

-Biden and his wife also celebrated “Friendsgiving” with Fort Bragg service members and their families on Monday.
+Biden and his wife celebrated “Friendsgiving”, on Monday, with Fort Bragg members and their families.

-Their visit was part of the “joining forces initiative,” a White House effort aimed at supporting military personnel, their families and veterans.
-In 2021, Jill Biden (then-first lady Michelle Obama) started the initiative.
+Their visit was part the “joining force initiative,” which is a White House effort that supports military personnel, their families, and veterans.
+In 2021, Jill Biden (now First Lady Michelle Obama) started the initiative.

-During remarks, Bidens expressed gratitude to the service members.
-The president said, “I know what it’s like to have someone who’s not at your table on a holiday.”
+During comments the Bidens expressed their gratitude to the service members.
+The president said, “I know what it’s like to have someone else sit at the table during a vacation.”

-The first couple also provided food for approximately 250 guests, which included elected officials as well service members and families of deployed soldiers.
+The first pair served food to approximately 250 guests, including elected officials and military personnel, as well as the families of deployed soldiers.

-Tuesday evening the Bidens traveled by car to Nantucket (Massachusetts), where they will spend Thanksgiving together with their family.
-They’re set to return to D.C. on Sunday.
+On Tuesday evening, they traveled to Nantucket (Massachusetts) where they will spend Thanksgiving together with their families.
+They will be returning to DC on Sunday.

-The White House is getting into the Christmas spirit with Christmas approaching.
-On Monday, the first lady was presented with the official 2021 Christmas tree.
+With Christmas near, the White House has begun to feel the festive spirit.
+On Monday, the first lady was presented with the official Christmas tree 2021.
 It arrived by carriage and horse.

-The tree is a 18-and-a half-foot Fraser Fir from Peak Farms in Jefferson, North Carolina.
-The White House is decked every year with the delivery.
+The Fraser spruce is an 18-and a half foot Fraser spruce, which was purchased from Peak Farms in Jefferson, North Carolina.
+The White House is covered every year with a new tree each year after the delivery.